iguanajuice/semi-automatic-arch/README.md

 **Disclaimer: This guide is for UEFI only.
 I also recommend not installing to a disk with important data on it, unless you know what you're doing or have a backup.**

 *This script has you mount and partition your disks manually.
-I made it this way, since I never had much luck with `arch-install`'s partitioner, so doing it myself gives me better control and is more predictable.*
+I made it this way, since I never had much luck with `arch-install`'s partitioner, so doing it myself gives me better control and is much more predictable.*

 Locate target disk: `lsblk` *- In this guide we'll use the name `/dev/sda`, be sure to substitute `/dev/sda` with your disk's actual name.*